 There are a few centres in Singapore that are approved to perform anonymous HIV screening.
 That’s right!
 You do not have to provide any personal particulars to get tested and even if it turns out positive, you will not be notified to any authority.

-At Dr Tan & Partners, all our Doctors are specially trained to give you the right advice on HIV screening tests.
-Stop worrying unnecessarily and visit our clinics today.
+At DTAP, all Doctors are specially trained to give you the right advice on HIV screening tests.